MileHacker Logo

 Waste & Water

 Minimize waste with reusable items.
 Recycling infrastructure is limited.
-Be mindful of water usage due to potential scarcity.
+Be mindful of water usage as a result of potential scarcity.

 Eco-Tourism

-Seek resorts and tour operators committed to sustainability, using power from the sun, managing waste, and contributing to local communities.
+Seek hotels and tour operators committed to sustainability, using power from the sun, managing waste, and contributing to the communities in the area.

 Cultural Sensitivity